 “The illegality of cannabis is outrageous, an impediment to full utilization of a drug which helps produce the serenity and insight, sensitivity and fellowship so desperately needed in this increasingly mad and dangerous world.” – Carl Sagan, American Astronomer

-I used to believe Marijuana was bad because it led to mental illnesses.
-However, my experience with the drug and my extensive research on it changed my perception towards it.
+I used to believe marijuana is bad because it leads to mental illnesses.
+However, my experience with the drug and extensive research changed my perception of it.

-While studying cannabis, I realized that most ancient cultures deified and used it in their religious practices.
-For instance, ancient Greeks used marijuana in religious ceremonies while some ancient African tribes worshipped it.
-Besides this, ancient Indians offered their gods cannabis because they believed Lord Shiva created and smoked it.
+While studying cannabis, I realized that most ancient cultures used it in their religious practices.
+Ancient Greeks used marijuana in religious ceremonies while some ancient African tribes worshipped it.
+Ancient Indians offered their gods cannabis because they believed Lord Shiva created and smoked it.

-Furthermore, some ancient cultures, specifically the ancient Egyptians and Chinese, discovered the medical benefits of Marijuana.
-The ancient Chinese realized that Marijuana healed the body because it enabled it to achieve a harmonious state while ancient Egyptians used Marijuana to treat psychological problems and many other health issues.
+Some ancient cultures, specifically the ancient Egyptians and Chinese, discovered the medical benefits of marijuana.
+The Chinese realized that marijuana enables the body to achieve a harmonious state while ancient Egyptians used it to treat psychological problems.

-Some modern health practitioners agree with the ancients about marijuana’s ability to heal medical issues as they use marijuana to treat epilepsy, post-traumatic stress disorders, chronic pain, and glaucoma.
+Many modern health practitioners agree with the ancients about marijuana’s ability to heal health issues as they use it to treat epilepsy, post-traumatic stress disorders, chronic pain, and glaucoma.

-As for me, I realized the drug relieved anxiety and stress as it helped me adopt a positive perspective towards heartbreaks that almost killed me.
-Furthermore, marijuana enabled me to think deeper and gain great spiritual insights I couldn’t have gained when sober.
+Personally, I realized that the drug relieves anxiety and stress as it helped me adopt a positive perspective towards heartbreaks that almost killed me.
+It also enabled me to think deeper and gain great spiritual insights I couldn’t have gained when sober.

-However, most governments banned cannabis after claiming it was a gateway drug and was responsible for severe mental illnesses.
-However, research reveals marijuana isn’t a gateway drug since most marijuana addicts seldom use other substances.
-Besides this, I live in an area where most people use cannabis, and I rarely see them use other illicit drugs.
+Most governments banned cannabis after claiming that it was a gateway drug and was responsible for severe mental illnesses.
+Conversely, research reveals that marijuana isn’t a gateway drug since most marijuana addicts seldom use other substances.
+I live in an area where many people use cannabis, and I rarely see them use other illicit drugs.

 Additionally, contrary to most governments’ claims, marijuana doesn’t cause mental illnesses.
-I’ve used it for more than five years, and I’ve never gone mad.
-Moreover, many studies show that cannabis has antipsychotic effects which enable it to treat mental illnesses such as Schizophrenia.
+I’ve used it for more than five years, and I’ve never gone mad, and many studies show that cannabis has antipsychotic effects that treat mental illnesses such as Schizophrenia.

 Some conspiracy theorists believe the government banned marijuana because it almost made the paper industry bankrupt as it provided a cheaper way of making paper.
 This conspiracy theory might be true because the ancient Chinese used cannabis to make paper.